Cognitive Behavioral Therapy In Chicago, IL

 Live In The Present

 You have so many responsibilities and stressors to balance every day — work, family, friends, bills and everything happening in the world.
 Dealing with mental or emotional challenges on top of that can be overwhelming.
 There are many approaches to help manage all of this, and our practice can help you figure out what might work best for you based on your preferences, your challenges and your goals.
 If you tend to focus on problem solving, working toward goals and actively participate in therapy, you may find cognitive behavioral therapy a good fit.
+Psychotherapy can provide a comprehensive approach to addressing these issues, helping you navigate your responsibilities with greater ease.

 CBT blocks